 You can sell your stuff on Amazon and even open up your own little e-store if you want.
 They do not charge per-item listing fees and many people do prefer using them to sites like Ebay.
 If you decide to go the webstore route, they let you try it free for a month, but after that there will be a monthly charge.

 Another way to sell on Amazon is through FBA (Fulfillment by Amazon), where you simply ship the items you want to resell directly them, and then THEY ship to the customer when it sells, and you get paid. 🙂 There are many people who make far more than just a side income selling with FBA.
+The Selling Family actually has a website FULL of comprehensive resources to help you do this and make it work.

 Self-Publish on Amazon